 (City of Santa Rosa – Retired)

 Eric is a retired professional CIO.
 He received his bachelor’s degree in Electrical Engineering from MIT.
 Eric formerly served on several local non-profit Board of Directors, and currently serves on the KRCB Northbay Public Media Board, and the Airstream Club International Board of Trustees in a Vice President role.
 Eric is an avid outdoorsman, enjoying kayaking, hiking, fishing and Airstreaming with his wife LaVerne, his adult daughter and friends.
 And to his wife’s sometime chagrin, Eric is an avid Amateur Radio (Ham) operator (AA6EM).

 vice-president at rfo.org

 (Founding RFO President, President California League of Park Associations)

 George is a founder of the VMOA/RFO.
 He helped create the original organization as a committee of the Sonoma County Astronomical Society (SCAS), then as a subsidiary of the Valley of the Moon Natural History Association (VMNHA), and finally as RFO.
 Loyer served as President of the Board for 12 years from its inception through 2006.
-He is the Director, Technical Operations for StubHub and President of the California League of Park Associations.
+He retired as Director, Technical Operations for StubHub and has acted as President of the California League of Park Associations.
 He provided CAD drawings, constructed a Bath interferometer to test the mirror surface, and designed the drive system for the Project 40 telescope.

 treasurer at rfo.org

 secretary at rfo.org

-Paul is new to the RFO family.
-His family became docents after his son won a Striking Sparks telescope.
+Paul and his family became docents after his son won a Striking Sparks telescope.
 Paul holds a degree in Computer Science from USF.
 He enjoys playing chess and is a former chess tournament director.
 Paul has a soft spot for running the eight inch telescope, but can be found filling in where ever needed during a star party.